WATERMELON SLUSHY BOWLS

 Watermelon Slushy Bowls are so refreshing, and great for those hot days.
 Made with only 3 ingredients; watermelon, lime, and honey.
 These are so easy and fun to make, and the kids love them.
 The best thing is the kids end up with a fun activity, and a healthy yummy treat.

-This episode of Watermelon Slushy Bowls is so cute.
+These Watermelon Slushy Bowls are so cute.
 The kids started with half of a mini watermelon, and added the lady bugs to their bowls.
 They chose their stickers, decorations, and designed them how they wanted them to look.
 You can be really creative with these by using just about anything that sticks.
 How about some jewels, or glitter?

 Also, we tested the taste with lemon and lime, and the winner was lime.
 When they finished, they went to sit outside and sip on their slushy bowls.
 They were so cute to watch!!